pytest-dev/pytest/doc/en/reference/plugin_list.rst

    :pypi:`pytest-maybe-raises`                      Pytest fixture for optional exception testing.
 May 27, 2022    N/A                    pytest ; extra == 'dev'
    :pypi:`pytest-mccabe`                            pytest plugin to run the mccabe code complexity checker.
 Jul 22, 2020    3 - Alpha              pytest (>=5.4.0)
    :pypi:`pytest-md`                                Plugin for generating Markdown reports for pytest results                                                                                                                                                 Jul 11, 2019    3 - Alpha              pytest (>=4.2.1)
    :pypi:`pytest-md-report`                         A pytest plugin to make a test results report with Markdown table format.
-May 28, 2023    4 - Beta               pytest (!=6.0.0,<8,>=3.3.2)
+Aug 06, 2022    4 - Beta               pytest (!=6.0.0,<8,>=3.3.2)
    :pypi:`pytest-memlog`                            Log memory usage during tests                                                                                                                                                                             May 03, 2023    N/A                    pytest (>=7.3.0,<8.0.0)
    :pypi:`pytest-memprof`                           Estimates memory consumption of test functions                                                                                                                                                            Mar 29, 2019    4 - Beta               N/A
    :pypi:`pytest-memray`                            A simple plugin to use with pytest                                                                                                                                                                        Dec 02, 2022    N/A                    pytest>=7.2